Tutorial: How to generate database conform data?

 b.
 Think about your time zone

-- Implement your model that the result has always the same format: that will make your life easier to work with the OEP but also for your own post-processing
+- Make sure your model (input and) output data has always the same format: that will make your life easier to work with the OEP but also for your own post-processing

 - If you have multiple tables, make sure they can be linked to one another